James Reid – MILL Curator

 Recovering from early disagreeable experiences with musical education, James eventually gained access to a guitar.
 Given an instrument he actually wanted to play and an absence of negative inspiration, he became a passable ‘hack-musician’; a status he maintains and cherishes to this day, over 50 years on.

-Finished with high-school, he ran away from home to work in the theatre and began exploration into late ‘60s alternative culture.
+Finished with high-school, he ran off to work in the theatre and began exploration into late ‘60s alternative culture.
 Time passed, experience gained, skills acquired: many of them still useful!

 Throughout it all, James remained strongly connected to music, both the classical composers from his childhood and the music he learned later for himself.
-He plays guitar, baritone and tenor banjo and has performed as both an amateur and – on occasion – professional musician, and hosted many musical events in the community over the past 10 years.
-He has been involved as an organizer with the Blue Skies Music Festival (Clarendon, ON) since 1986.
+He plays guitar, baritone guitar and tenor banjo.
+James has performed as both an amateur and – on occasion – professional musician, and hosted many musical events in the community over the past number of years.
+He has been involved with the Blue Skies Music Festival (Clarendon, ON) since 1986.

 Recalling early experience, he determined that ‘rule #1’ is “if we’re not having fun, we’re not doing it right”.
 Certainly, in music and he hopes – eventually – he will learn to apply this to everything in life.